dcernst/dcernst.github.io/_posts/2013-04-07-quote-by-alexandra-k-trenfor.md

   - teaching
 format: quote
 ---
-The best teachers are those who show you where to look, but don&#8217;t tell you what to see.
+The best teachers are those who show you where to look, but don't tell you what to see.